ajudges/DirectoryMonitor/README.md

 This project is motivated by the constrained space resource on embedded systems, whereby files are written to certain directories, but the directories may not be expected to exceed a certain size or number of files.

+## Run the Project
+Pre-requisite
+1. Create one or more test folders

+### Run
+1. Clone repo
+2. Navigate to the root directory of the project
+3. Edit ./directoryConf in a text editor
+	See template in section _Sample of configuration file_ below OR
+	Put absolute paths of test folder(s) created in the pre-requisite
+4. Create a folder (`build`) in the root directory `mkdir ./build`
+5. Navigate to the `build` folder and build the project `cd ./build && cmake .. && make`
+6. Run the program
+`./DirectoryMonitor`
+7. Copy files/folders to the test folders to breach the `controlPolicyType` in `./directoryConf`

 ## Workflow
 Reads `dirPath`, `controlPolicyType` (`maxSizeInMb`/`maxNumOfContent`) `deletePolicyType` from a configuration file -- directoryConf.
 Check if directory exist.